inspec/inspec/docs/platforms.md

 #### Using the Azure Credentials File

-The simplest way is to create the file `~/.azure/credentials` with the following format.
-InSpec is configured to look for this file by default, so no settings are required.
+By default InSpec is configured to look at ~/.azure/credentials, and it should contain:

 ```
 [<SUBSCRIPTION_ID>]